 April is National Poetry Month!
 It’s been a while since I last attempted a poetry challenge.
 This year, I’ll be writing a poem a day.
 Each piece will be part of a broader series I am currently working on, called suck myself out the heart i give it back.
 Read more…

 Found out my friend Ryan passed away last year.
 We met at the Canoga Park Art Walk a few years back…I typed him a poem, he showed me his drawings.
 Young guy.
 Potential.
 We stayed in touch, hanging out and talking, reflecting.
 The last time we talked, he told me Read more…

 Often we see books as signs of civilization.
 I take in their tree trunk roots and inked spines and think only of the sky: (books belong in the wild)

 “Couple #1” is the first in a series of poems called “The Couple Series.”
 It was conceived when–following a breakup and other intense life stuff–I somewhat impulsively decided to fly to Hawaii and backpack through the islands.

-Natalie, the woman who asked for the poem, wanted something focused on Japan, lost love, new love, and nostalgia–all tied in with blossoming sakura.
-You can read the original post here.
+Natalie, the woman who created the poetry prompt, asked for something focused on Japan, lost love, new love, and nostalgia–all tied in with blossoming sakura.